The Life of the True Church

 Mission history gives the same lesson.
 In remote places the faithful waited for bishops to arrive because Confirmation was not treated as optional decoration.
 It belonged to the strengthening of Catholic life.
 A soul already baptized was not therefore considered to have no need of further sacramental help.
 The Church knew that those who must suffer, confess, resist, and endure need to be sealed more fully for combat.

 That witness also rebukes the present age.
 Modern religion often assumes that authenticity is enough.
 Catholic history says otherwise.
 The faithful need grace, strengthening, and sacramental fortitude from above.
+This is one reason parents should think more seriously about Confirmation.
+If children are entering a hostile world, they do not need a prettier symbolic milestone.
+They need the Holy Ghost strengthening them through the Church.

 The present crisis has made Confirmation especially easy to sentimentalize.
 Many now treat it as a youth milestone, a family celebration, or a public statement that the candidate has chosen religion freely for himself.
 But that reverses the order.
 The soul does not first create mature faith and then use Confirmation to express it.
 God strengthens first; the confirmed Christian responds with firmer fidelity.

 This also helps explain the great weakness of the conciliar system.
 Where Confirmation is emptied into symbolism or attempted by false authority, the faithful are trained to think that witness comes from personality rather than grace.
 Then courage collapses, doctrine softens, and public fidelity gives way to atmosphere.
-The Church's older instinct is far stronger: Christians must be sacramentally strengthened because battle is real.
+The Catholic instinct is far stronger: Christians must be sacramentally strengthened because battle is real.

 For the sharper treatment of invalid sacraments in the present crisis, continue with The Piercing of the Church's Heart: The Wounding of the Sacraments and Authority, Allegiance, and Grace: Why Sacraments Offered in Communion with the Counterfeit Church Cannot Bear Salvific Fruit.